wjgirlswhocode/CoolStuff/03 November 16th.md

 void draw() {
   background(51); //draws a background with an rgb color of (51, 51, 51)
-  fill(255, 204); //(subsequent) shapes will have an rgb color of (255, 255, 255) and an alpha (opacity) value of 204 rect(mouseX, height/2, mouseY/2 + 10, mouseY/2 + 10); //draws a rectangle. mouseX, mouseY, width, and height are system variables
-  int inverseX = width - mouseX;
+  fill(255, 204); //(subsequent) shapes will have an rgb color of (255, 255, 255) and an alpha (opacity) value of 204 rect(mouseX, height/2, mouseY/2 + 10, mouseY/2 + 10); //draws a rectangle. mouseX, mouseY, width, and height are system variables (you can use them anywhere in your Processing code!) int inverseX = width - mouseX;
   int inverseY = height - mouseY;
   rect(inverseX, height/2, inverseY/2 + 10, inverseY/2 + 10);